mkieboom/confluent-kafka-connect-docker/jdbc/README.md

 ### Use-case
 Capturing data using Kafka Connect JDBC source connector from a Postgres database.
 Events will be pushed into a compacted topic to demonstrate that database updates will result in new events while deleting previous events from the topic.

-https://www.confluent.io/blog/kafka-connect-deep-dive-jdbc-source-connector/
+Detailed blog on using the JDBC source connector: https://www.confluent.io/blog/kafka-connect-deep-dive-jdbc-source-connector/

 ### Clone the project